 The webinar provided overview of 2022 funding available from two federal government agencies, the NCUA and the Community Development Financial Institutions Fund.
 The NCUA presented the 2022 grant initiatives of the Community Development Revolving Loan Fund.
 The CDFI Fund will detailed its Small Dollar Loan Program and highlighted other funding programs of interest.

-To view the archived webinar, please visit this YouTube page, Federal Funding Resources for MDIs and Other Credit Unions (opens new window).”Close and return to top
+To view the archived webinar, please visit this YouTube page, Federal Funding Resources for MDIs and Other Credit Unions (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .”Close and return to top

 Does the NCUA offer resources to help credit unions foster diversity and inclusion internally?